NAACP says white students threw a noose around a black student's neck

 NAACP state president Derrick Johnson called the racial climate in Wiggins tense.

 "There is a level of fear and intimidation in this county," he told CNN affiliate WXXV.
-"It's a very small African-American community, a very close knit community.
+"It's a very small African-American community, a very close-knit community.
 As a result of that, people are very cautious around calling attention to racial incidents."

 Some resident agreed with the NAACP that federal authorities needed to get involved.